sarkar-sayan/sarkar-sayan/README.md

 ✔️ Well, I am __Sayan Sarkar__, a PostGrad in _Computer Science_ from University of Calcutta.

-✔️ My expertise deals with Data Science/Machine Learning.
+✔️ My expertise deals with Data Science and Machine Learning.

 ✔️ I’m currently working on various Machine Learning projects 🔭